Reports: Time Centric

 - The reports are clickable.
 You can click on a bar or go to a table view and see all the incidents that were incorporated into this average analysis.

-- The Advance Service Statistics reports, both Over Time and Breakdown, are only available in the Enterprise and Professional packages.
+- The Advance Service Statistics reports, both Over Time and Breakdown, are only available in the Advanced and Premier packages.
 There is no change with report permissions.

 - The yellow triangle reflects the number of incidents in the report defining the average.

 Advanced Service Statistics reports factor only resolved incidents within the defined date range.
-Any incidents that have been opened and are not yet resolved do not appear in these reports.
+Any incidents that have been opened and are not yet resolved do not display in these reports.

 After you review the reports above, filter and customize your reports to best meet your needs.